featherbear/UNSW-COMP1531/README.md

 **Summary:**

 1. View your repo on GitHub.
-(The same link as step 1 in section 1 of the Laboratory activities)
 2. Click on the `first.txt` file
-3. Click the small ‘edit’ pencil icon in the top right
+3. Click the small 'edit' pencil icon in the top right
-4. Make any change you want to this file and click the ‘Commit Changes’ button at the bottom of the screen
+4. Make any change you want to this file and click the 'Commit Changes' button at the bottom of the screen
 5. This will have changed the `first.txt` file on the server but not on your local environment.
 To fetch these changes use the `git pull` command from your terminal
 6. Confirm that your version of `first.txt` now has the changes you made on the web page